rust-lang/book/src/ch04-02-references-and-borrowing.md

 accept a mutable reference with `some_string: &mut String`.
 This makes it very clear that the `change` function will mutate the value it borrows.

-Mutable references have one big restriction: you can have only one mutable reference to a particular piece of data at a time.
+Mutable references have one big restriction: if you have a mutable reference to a value, you can have no other references to that value.
 This code that attempts to create two mutable references to `s` will fail:

 <span class="filename">Filename: src/main.rs</span>